codecontemplator/ce-toy/Readme.md

 > Given a set of known parameters and a set of required parameters we want to select a subset of all the available data loaders such that the cost is minimized while still all required parameters are provided.

 It should also be noted that, in case of a rejected application, all the rules might not be evaluated and thus the actually required parameters can be a subset of all the parameters used by the credit process.
-This indicates that some kind of lazy loading, or on demand loading, can be useful.
+This indicates that some kind of on demand loading can be useful.

 ## Modelling